wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 Operational rules:

 * Pin every dependency to an exact version.
 Commit lock files (`go.sum`, `package-lock.json`, `pnpm-lock.yaml`).
 CI installs from the lock file, never re-resolving: `npm ci`, `pnpm install --frozen-lockfile`, `GOFLAGS=-mod=readonly`.
-* Resolve every dependency from a single organisation-controlled source per ecosystem; resolution from any other source is a reviewable change.
+* Resolve every dependency from a single organization-controlled source per ecosystem; resolution from any other source is a reviewable change.
 * Generate an SBOM (CycloneDX or SPDX) for each release and attach it to the artefact, so a newly disclosed CVE can be mapped to shipped releases without a rebuild.
 * Sign every released artefact on protected infrastructure with a short-lived signing identity, and verify the signature before promoting or deploying the artefact.
 * Least-privilege `permissions:` on every CI workflow.
-Never run `pull_request_target` with secrets without an explicit approval gate — a fork PR runs attacker-controlled code with the base repo's token.
+Never run `pull_request_target` with secrets without an explicit approval gate: a fork PR runs attacker-controlled code with the base repo's token.

 === "Java stack"

-    Restrict resolution to the organisation-controlled repositories and inherit that configuration from the parent POM, so any addition to the trusted set goes through one reviewable diff rather than being re-declared per component.
+    Restrict resolution to the organization-controlled repositories and inherit that configuration from the parent POM, so any addition to the trusted set goes through one reviewable diff rather than being re-declared per component.
 Set `checksumPolicy` to `fail` so a corrupted or tampered artefact aborts the build instead of being silently accepted.
-Do not add `<repository>` entries pointing at arbitrary third-party or personal repositories — a new resolution source is a reviewable change, not a convenience edit.
+Do not add `<repository>` entries pointing at arbitrary third-party or personal repositories: a new resolution source is a reviewable change, not a convenience edit.

 === "Go stack"